Role of the Board and Management

 Composition of the Board

-The Board currently comprises five Directors.
+The Board currently comprises four Directors.
 The number and/or composition may be changed where it is felt that additional expertise is required in specific areas, or when an outstanding candidate is identified.

 The composition of the Board is determined using the following principles: